Telephone: 0114 222 1707

 Feedback and consultation hours:

 Dr Clara Sandelind joined the Department in 2016 as a Leverhulme Early Career Postdoctoral Research Fellow, with the project “Trust and Solidarity in Scandinavia: Immigration and Narratives of Bounded Communities”.
 Prior to joining the Department, she worked as a Lecturer in Politics at the University of Huddersfield.
 She previously undertook doctoral research in the Department and finished her PhD “Nationalism and Attitudes to Immigration” in 2015.
-She has previously worked at a think tank and in journalism, and writes regular columns for the Swedish Liberal News Agency.
+She has previously worked at a think tank (FORES) and in journalism, contributes frequently to public debates on immigration, and produces the podcast Talking Migration

 In the academic year 2016/2017 Clara will be teaching the following modules:

 • POL3147 The Politics of Asylum

 Clara is currently undertaking a three year Leverhulme Early Career Fellowship project entitled: “Trust and Solidarity in Scandinavia: Immigration and Narratives of Bounded Communities”.
 Trust and solidarity is believed to flourish only in bounded communities of citizens, making immigrants potential threats to egalitarian societies.
 Yet similar welfare states have responded in radically different ways to immigration.

 This project will scrutinise this “progressive dilemma”, conducting a comparative study of the ways in which narratives of bounded communities and welfare in Sweden, Denmark and Norway relate to immigration policy.
 It will employ experimental methods drawing on insights from the cognitive sciences to investigate how those narratives influence behavioural trust and solidarity.
 It will contribute both empirically and theoretically to the question of whether progressiveness is compatible with openness.